 It’s a cloudy morning at my campsite on the Conejos River west of Antonito, Colorado.
 I’ve slept in a bit late after a long day on the water yesterday, and anyway, rain is in the forecast.
 But by noon the sun is starting to peek out, and I’m getting the itch to explore.
 Given the late hour, I need to find something close by that won’t take hours to reach so settle on the Los Piños river, a popular stream only 20 minutes away.
 I have fished the Pine below Trujillo Meadows Reservoir near the New Mexico border and have had decent results.
 But I have never been in the more remote headwaters above the lake where the banks are not dotted by cabins or tromped by cattle.

 I talk with one of the experienced old hands at the campground, and he draws me a little map.
 It’s a tricky route to the trailhead up the river canyon, so I am happy to have some directions, especially later when I find the topo maps are out-of-date.
-I load up and head out on Highway 17, over La Manga Pass and then hit the turn off for the reservoir just before the road angles over Cumbres Pass.
+I load up and head out on Highway 17, over La Manga Pass and then hit the turn off for the Trujillo Meadows Reservoir just before the road angles over Cumbres Pass.
 It’s a beautiful drive, capped by a close-up view of the narrow gauge train chugging along the lower Los Piños on its way to Chama, New Mexico.
 I keep my eyes peeled for the sign for Forest Road 118 to the upper Los Piños and a waterfall that is a popular scenic attraction…then it’s off into the wilds, four-wheel drive at the ready!!

 The gravel road is fairly smooth at first, but all that changes when I follow my hand-drawn map and make a right turn a couple of miles up the road.
 I cross a little creek that runs under the side road in a culvert, then switch into four-wheel drive as the road begins to climb and gets much rougher.
 The next waypoint is an orange barrel where the road splits, and I have been cautioned to stay left–and rightfully so.
 The fork to the right looks smoother, but it soon turns nasty, big rocks and muddy holes making it nearly impassable in places.
 Not to say that the left fork is a picnic.
 Passenger cars need not apply!!
 It’s four-wheel only.
 Lots of deadfalls across the road from the beetle kill (hello climate change) mean I have to thread the needle several times where the Forest Service has cleared the way.
 After a couple of more miles, that include a very rough steep stretch, I arrive at the waterfall trailhead…and find a cadre of ATV’s and a jeep already there.
 When I have more daylight, I want to hike up above the waterfall, which acts as a barrier to non-native trout, allowing the beautiful native Rio Grande Cutthroat to thrive.
 But for now I’ll go contrarian and head back down the road for a 1/2 mile where I spotted a section of the river down in the canyon that looks inviting!
 And I should have it all to myself.
 I suit up in my waders and carefully pick my way down the steep but short slope that is overgrown with wildflowers and bushes–this is a lush valley that gets plenty of moisture.
 I see fish rising in the pools!!I decide to cross the creek and hike down the canyon on the bench above on the other side.
 I see lots of deer and elk tracks and find a game trail that I follow.
 Suddenly I hear some clattering on the rocks below, and spot a mule deer walking nonchalantly down the river.
 The wind is in my face, so she doesn’t smell or hear me right away.
 What a beautiful sight!
 I watch her for a few minutes, then her ears perk up, and she spots me.
 The deer scrambles up the slope and disappears into the woods.
 I continue further down into a nice meadow stretch where the river winds back and forth, creating some nice pools to harbor trout.
 The water is crystal clear and pristine with lots of caddis and mayflies, so I tie on a #18 old reliable Royal Coachman Trude dry and a green caddis beadhead dropper.
 I’m not disappointed!
 A sleek 14-inch brown trout slashes out of the depths and nails the dry.
 Then for the next couple of hours I have steady action, with a mix of browns and brook trout.
 Most are small, but several foot-long browns bring a smile to my face.
 If I’m stealthy, the fish eagerly take the flies, but if they catch sight of me, they scatter like leaves on a windy fall day.